DOI-USGS/lsforce/README.md

 [![Pipeline status](https://code.usgs.gov/ghsc/lhp/lsforce/badges/master/pipeline.svg)](https://code.usgs.gov/ghsc/lhp/lsforce/pipelines/latest) [![Coverage report](https://code.usgs.gov/ghsc/lhp/lsforce/badges/master/coverage.svg)](https://code.usgs.gov/ghsc/lhp/lsforce/-/jobs)

-*lsforce* is a Python-based seismic force inversion framework for massive landslides.
-The codes can also be applied to other seismic sources well-approximated as a single force (e.g., volcanic eruptions, some glacial events).
+*lsforce* is a Python-based single-force seismic inversion framework for massive landslides.
+The codes can also be applied to other seismic sources that are well-approximated as a single force (e.g., volcanic eruptions, some glacial events).
 The library can be used to invert long period (tens to hundreds of seconds) seismic waveforms to estimate a time series vector of single forces that represents the equivalent forces exerted on the Earth by the landslide (see example output figure